obit-thumbnail

 I am so sorry to hear of George's passing.
 I exhibited his paintings in my art gallery many years ago and have fond memories of him; he was always so happy and full of life.
 I'll never forget the flamenco performance he invited us to attend; I was amazed at his dancing.
 His former art students who visit the gallery often ask if I've heard from him; I'll now be able to tell them he's dancing with the angels!

-Michael A. Craig posted on 2/13/22
+Michael A. Craig left a message on February 13, 2022:

 George Montemayor had a big influence on my life the short time I knew him and spent time with him at Laredo Junior College, drawing a wonderful portrait of my first real girl friend, which I still have.
 His joy, optimism and enthusiasm for life had a big impact on me throughout my life, though I’ve not seen him in many years.
 I sort of of thought of George as always being there, forgetting how old we had all become.
 I really think the world has lost a good man in George and am thankful for the legacy he left in all of his students and the lives he touched throughout his lifetime.